 What are the ACT requirements for prospective students to get into Washington State University?

 Admission data indicates that Washington State University regularly accepts students with ACT's of 20 and above.
 Successful applicants typically send ACT scores in the top 49 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 17 in some instances.
 Prospective students submitting an ACT composite of 23 or higher should be in the upper half of applicants - and students with a 26 and above have very competitive chances.
+The school ranks #11 in Washington for highest average ACT composite score.
 29 percent of applicants submit ACT scores to Washington State University.

 |ACT Score||Competitiveness||Admission Chances|